jayadeepravuri/Project-4/README.md

 # Introduction

 The platform was built utilizing Django, boasting comprehensive CRUD operations and an intuitive user interface to facilitate volunteering for agape-related tasks.
 Users receive alerts in the form of notification boxes for any updates to their accounts or bookings.
-Administrators enjoy additional privileges, such as the ability to search for volunteers and their selected tasks based on dates and usernames.
+Administrators enjoy additional privileges, such as the ability to search for volunteers and their tasks based on dates and usernames.

 [Live Site Here](https://agape-sweden-dc6b63ef3118.herokuapp.com/ "take you to the Agape Deployed Page")